FrostWeaveSupport/FrostWeaveSupport.github.io/getting-started/quickstart.md

 ## How to get started

 - All instructions on how to get started can be found **[here](https://discord.com/channels/@me/1148725800997224610)**.
-Just send the command !instructions to the bot and you will get all information on how to create your account and what you need to download and install.
+Just send the command /instructions to the bot and you will get all information on how to create your account and what you need to download and install.